kauri-io/archive/docs/ETHDenver/nucypher-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: NuCypher - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and Description NuCypher is the privacy layer for Ethereum.
 NuCypher enables end-to-end encrypted data sharing workflows within applications – but crucially, without sacrificing scalability, redundancy or performance.
 NuCypher is a valuable addition to the tech stack of any decentralized application, system or protocol that handles non-public user or organizational data.
-Bounty 1 Overview  Build on NuCypher!
-Description: NuCypher will award two, $2500 prizes (total of $5000)
+Bounty 1 Overview- Build on NuCypher!
+Description- NuCypher will award two, $2500 prizes (total of $5000)
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-12